Sparodon

 Sparodon, commonly known as the white musselcracker, musselcracker seabream, mussel cracker seabream, brusher, or cracker. is a monotypic genus of fish in the family Sparidae.
 The type and only known species, Sparodon durbanensis, was first described and named by François Louis Nompar de Caumont de Laporte, comte de Castelnau, in 1861.

 The fish is edible and is an important food source in southern Africa.

 Taxonomy

-Sparodonwas first proposed as a monospecific genus in 1938 by the South African ichthyologist James Leonard Brierley Smith with its only species being Sargus durbanensis.
+Sparodon was first proposed as a monospecific genus in 1938 by the South African ichthyologist James Leonard Brierley Smith with its only species being Sargus durbanensis.
 Sargus durbanensis was first formally described in 1861 by the French naturalist Francis de Laporte de Castelnau with its type locality given as Durban, South Africa.
 The genus Sparodon is placed in the family Sparidae within the order Spariformes by the 5th edition of Fishes of the World.
 Some authorities classify this genus in the subfamily Sparinae, but the 5th edition of Fishes of the World does not recognise subfamilies within the Sparidae.

 Etymology

-Sparidentex combines spar, as in Sparidae, with odon, meaning "tooth", an allusion to the four incosor-like teeth in the front of each jaw, particularly the enlarged, curved middle two teeth in each jaw.
+Sparidentex combines spar, as in Sparidae, with odon, meaning "tooth", an allusion to the four incisor-like teeth in the front of each jaw, particularly the enlarged, curved middle two teeth in each jaw.
 The specific name refers to the type locality.